VTLO/Scripts/README.md

 # Scripts
-I found a GitHub repo as scripts made by a hacker friend that was a joke but inspiration behind this repo. these are real working scripts that will do simple tasks for you.
+Simple, this repo contains scripts
+Scripts that you might need - because i needed them

-## Description for each file :
+## Description for each file : [ Incomplete ]
  Theming.sh - Installs Flat-remix ( Icons, Gnome and GTK ) and installs StarLabs cursor

  /Android Debloat - My previously recognized project to debloat OEM roms, Windows and Linux supported !!
  -> Github found some vulnerabilities in the latest windows ADB package, had to remove it.
  -> Extract ADB in Windows folder to use the script, the folder should be named ADB and it should contain ADB.exe, continue on your own risk

- /CatSay - Someone gave me a job to make cowsay script, I made CatSay
+ /CatSay - Cowsay but with a cat

 ### Thank you everyone <3, This repo is also a part of the Arctic Code Vault by Github